-If an error is of functional nature, engineers can resort to current logic error repair techniques, for instance, the work by Veneris et al. [22], Yang et al. [24], and our own previous work [11].
-These techniques can automatically diagnose design errors in combinational circuits and attempt to find resynthesized netlists to correct the errors.
+If the errors are diagnosed to be functional, engineers can resort to the current logic error repair techniques, such as the work by Chang et al. [11], Veneris et al. [21], and Yang et al. [23].
+These techniques can automatically diagnose design errors in combinational circuits and potentially find fixes to correct the errors.
 These fixes can then be used to repair the layout, usually via metal fix.
-However, implementing the fixes in the layout may not always be a viable solution because (1) there may be insufficient spare cells to implement the resynthesized netlist; and (2) the wires to reconnect the cells may be too long to be generated by FIB.
-Although techniques that can generate various resynthesized netlists exist [25], they do not take physical information into consideration.
-To find fixes compatible with an existing layout, engineers often generate alternative fixes by varying the parameters of the resynthesis tools and then resort to trial-and-error.
-If everything fails, the repaired netlist must be designed manually.
-This is especially challenging because the automatically generated netlists have probably undergone many iterations of optimizations.
-As a result, it is difficult to interpret the starting netlist to be repaired.
+However, implementing the fixes in the layout may not always be feasible because: (1) there may be insufficient spare cells to implement the resynthesis netlists; and (2) the wires to reconnect the cells may be too long to be generated by FIB.
+Although techniques that can generate various resynthesis netlists exist [24], they do not take physical information into consideration.
+To find fixes compatible with an existing layout, engineers often generate alternative fixes by perturbing their logic-level techniques and then resort to tedious trial-and-error methodologies.
+If no such fix can be found, engineers will have to do it manually.
+This is especially difficult because the netlists were automatically generated and have probably undergone many iterations of optimizations.
+As a result, it is difficult to understand the netlists even though the RTL code that produced them were designed by the engineers.

-Our solution to this problem is discussed in Section 4, and it is based on our CoRé framework that was described in [11].
-We adopted CoRé because: (1) it uses an abstraction-refinement scheme, which is more scalable than most existing techniques; (2) it only needs input vectors, output responses and state values, which are easily available in post-silicon debugging (through scan chain sampling); and (3) it provides a highly flexible interface that can adopt different resynthesis techniques.
+Our solution to this problem is discussed in Section 4, and it is based on the CoRé framework described in [11].
+We adopted CoRé because: (1) it uses an abstraction-refinement scheme, which is more scalable than most existing techniques; (2) it only needs input vectors, output responses, and state values, which are easily available in post-silicon debugging; and (3) it provides a highly flexible interface that can adopt different resynthesis techniques.
 This is because CoRé operates on signatures, which are essentially partial truth tables of the nodes in the circuit.
-As a result, we can easily extend the framework to be physically-aware by plugging in our new resynthesis technique.
+As a result, we can easily extend the framework to be physically aware by plugging in our new resynthesis technique.

 The CoRé framework works as follows.
 Given certain test vectors and their output responses, it first uses simulation to generate signatures, which provide an abstraction of the design because signatures are partial truth tables of the wires in the circuit.
 Next, error diagnosis and resynthesis are performed on the abstract model to correct the errors.
 The repaired netlist is then verified.
 If verification fails, the returned bug traces are used to extend and enrich the signatures to refine the abstraction.
-This flow is repeated until verification passes.
+This framework repeats until verification passes.